 As confirmed by our customers, this combination of approaches achieves incredible results for every individual model evaluated, but we’re not stopping there.

 Beginning over two years ago, we started looking at revolutionary ways to inject an even higher level of automation into Feature Engineering.
 After exploring the best products in the market, we realized our vision could only be realized by building something in-house.
 With that, we formed a new team, led by our Head of R&D in Singapore, Kenny Chua, focused entirely on building the next generation of Automated Feature Engineering.

 The first wave of results from this investment now emerges in the latest 5.2 release of DataRobot.
 In our latest version, we have automated the discovery and extraction of explanatory features from multiple related datasets.
-This functionality will allow you to build better machine learning models in less time without first needing to integrate data from multiple disparate sources.
+We are calling this new capability, Feature Discovery.
+DataRobot Feature Discovery will allow you to build better machine learning models in less time without first needing to integrate data from multiple disparate sources.